CAZ-H/coherent-chaos/readme.md

 # Note

-This repo is duplicated from `ZackHJ/comp4350-project` and is intended as an extreme fork of the project.
-Ideally, this project will develop well beyond the scope of the university assignment it initially was.
+This repo is duplicated from `ZackHJ/comp4350-project` and is intended as a fork of the project.
-The mobile app will not be maintained in this fork.
+Perhaps I'll come back to this later and develop it further.

 # About